 What are signs that my house has mold?

 A musty or unusual smell, discoloration or powder substance on clothes and household items or black or brown spots on walls and ceiling could all be signs of mold.
 Elevated moisture or humidity is also a sign.
 To know for sure if you have a mold problem a mold inspection by a state licensed AND experienced inspector who does not perform mold clean up (remediation) is recommended.

-Ericks Environmental Consulting specializes in:
+Ericks Environmental Consulting specializes in inspections and protocol for:

 The inspection of mold and moisture intrusion and humidity control problems

-Foundation crawlspace moisture intrusion and mold problems
+Identifying foundation crawlspace moisture intrusion and mold problems

 Indoor humidity, indoor air quality, mold testing, testing for allergens

 We are State Certified to perform full Mold Assessments on both commercial and residential dwellings.
 No job is too big and no job is too small.
 We'll even provide a second opinion to help you find the best solution to your problem.
 Our inspections and solutions are tailored to your needs and concerns.
 Whether you own, lease or rent a property we are here to help.
 We will not attempt to sell you services that you do not need.

 Before you hire a company to remediate your mold problems, FL Statues state you must use an independent mold assessor.